 - Control humidity: Keeping your home dry and well-ventilated can prevent mould from growing and returning.
 You can do this by investing in dehumidifiers and placing them in the rooms.
 Make sure any areas where previous leaks were are thoroughly dried.

 Demiri Painting & Decorating residential painting services are fully licensed and insured.
 One of the most reputable painting services in Toronto, we are committed to providing professional service and great quality painting services.
-Our interior painting service can update your home to impress yourself and guests alike!
-To learn more about our residential painting services or for a free quote, visit our website at https://demiripainting.com/Residential-Painting-Toronto/#residential.
+Our interior painting service can update your home to impress you and guests alike!
+To learn more about our residential painting services or for a free quote, visit our website at https://demiripainting.com/residential-painting-toronto/.